 ABSTRACT

 Gastrointestinal nematode (GIN) infections in sheep impose significant economic losses on the livestock industry worldwide.
 The emergence of anthelmintic resistance (AR) to widely used drugs threatens the efficacy of control programmes.
 This study evaluated the efficacy of ivermectin (injection) against naturally occurring GIN infections in cross-bred Merino sheep from the central Kashmir region and assessed the status of anthelmintic resistance.
-A total of 100 sheep managed under semi-intensive grazing systems were selected and randomly divided into treatment (n=75) and untreated control (n=25) groups.
+A total of 100 sheep managed under semi-intensive grazing system were selected and randomly divided into treatment (n=75) and untreated control (n=25) groups.
 Animals with fecal egg counts (FEC) ≥150 eggs per gram of feces (EPG) that had not received anthelmintic treatment for at least 8-12 weeks prior to the study were included.
-Ivermectin was administered as a subcutaneous injection at 200 μg/kg body weight.
+Ivermectin was administered as a subcutaneous injection at the dose rate of 200 μg/kg body weight.
 Fecal egg count reduction test (FECRT) was performed on Day 0 (pre-treatment) and Day 14 (post-treatment).
 Individual FEC measurements and pooled fecal cultures for larval identification were performed according to World Association for the Advancement of Veterinary Parasitology (WAAVP) guidelines.
 The results revealed a fecal egg count reduction of 74.33% (95% CI: 70.55–78.11%) in the treatment group, with a group-level FECR of 71.06%, indicating moderate anthelmintic resistance to ivermectin.
 Post-treatment larval cultures identified predominantly Haemonchus contortus (78%) followed by Trichostrongylus spp.
 (20%) and others (2%) in the treatment group, while the control group exhibited mixed infections.
-The findings suggest that ivermectin resistance in GINs of small ruminants in the Srinagar district warrants urgent implementation of resistance management strategies, including targeted selective treatment (TST), rotational use of different anthelmintic classes, and regular monitoring of drug efficacy to ensure sustainable parasite control in the region.
+The findings suggest that ivermectin resistance in GINs of small ruminants in the Srinagar district warrants urgent implementation of resistance management strategies, including targeted selective treatment (TST), rotational use of different anthelmintic classes and regular monitoring of drug efficacy to ensure sustainable parasite control in the region.

 Keywords: Anthelmintic resistance, Haemonchus contortus, Ivermectin, Sheep, Gastrointestinal nematodes, FECRT, Kashmir